Precomputing Multi-Agent Path Replanning Using Temporal Flexibility: Background

 \subsection{Multi-Agent Execution Delay Replanning}

-We build on the work done by \citet{Hanou2024} that applied Any-Start-Time Planning to solve a subset of multi-agent delay replanning problems.
+We build on the work of \citet{Hanou2024}, which applied Any-Start-Time Planning to solve a subset of multi-agent delay replanning problems.
 They defined the Multi-Agent Execution Delay Replanning (MAEDeR) problem, which is a single-agent problem in the multi-agent setting.
 A MAEDeR problem is defined by the tuple~$\maeder$.
-Here,~$\network$ is the set of components that can be represented as a graph with edges between locations (e.g., a railway network),~$\agents$ is the set of agents (e.g., trains) navigating through the network, and~$\chars$ holds the problem characteristics on how agents interact with the network and each other.
-A solution to MAEDeR is a function~$\maedersol$ that takes an agent~$\delayFunc{\agent} \in \agents$ and a positively delayed start time~$\delayFunc{\timeVar}$, and returns the shortest safe plan for this delayed agent not affecting the plans of other agents in~$\agents$, or a failure if no such plan is feasible and fuller replanning is required.
+Here,~$\network$ is the set of components that can be represented as a graph with edges between locations (e.g., a railway network),~$\agents$ is the set of agents (e.g., trains) navigating through the network, and~$\chars$ holds the problem characteristics on how agents interact with the network and each other (e.g., speed).
+A solution to MAEDeR is a function~$\maedersol$ that takes an agent~$\delayFunc{\agent} \in \agents$ and a positively delayed start time~$\delayFunc{\timeVar}$, and returns a shortest safe plan for this delayed agent, without affecting the plans of other agents in~$\agents$; or returns a failure if no such plan is feasible and fuller replanning is required.

-\citet{Hanou2024} describe two algorithms to solve MAEDeR problems.
-First, Replanning SIPP (rSIPP) performs a SIPP search for the delayed agent, resulting in a set of SIPP graphs that can be generated before execution.
-However, these SIPP graphs still need to be searched for a new safe plan during execution.
-Second, @MAEDeR precomputes the SIPP graphs and already transforms them into @SIPP graphs (with ATF edges).
+\citet{Hanou2024} described two algorithms to solve MAEDeR problems.
+First, Replanning SIPP performs a SIPP search for the delayed agent, yielding a set of SIPP graphs that can be generated before execution but are searched during execution.
+Second, @MAEDeR precomputes the SIPP graphs and transforms them into @SIPP graphs (with ATF edges).
 These are searched before execution using the RePEAT algorithm \cite{Thomas2023}, which repeatedly searches for optimal plans for monotonically increasing start times.
 The resulting set of plans can be rapidly queried for an optimal plan corresponding to any departure time.
 Essentially, @MAEDeR replans in advance, so that at execution time, replanning just involves querying the any-start-time plan of the delayed agent.
 While they find the optimal solution provided only the delayed agent is replanned, the resulting multi-agent plan is not necessarily optimal.
 Sometimes, a lower-cost overall plan can be found by also replanning other agents.